-In Jamaica, the Company has 100% ownership of five licences covering 207 square kilometres including Bellas Gate, Browns Hall, Main Ridge, Hungry Gully and Arthur's Seat.
-The Bellas Gate Project is comprised of the Bellas Gate and Browns Hall licenses and is subject to two NSRs including a 2% NSR in favour of OZ Minerals Ltd. which provides a partial buyback right and a total payment cap and a 2% NSR in favour of Clarendon Consolidated Minerals Ltd. The Main Ridge and Hungry Gully licenses are wholly-owned by the Company.
+JAMAICA In Jamaica, the Company has 100% ownership of five licences covering 207 square kilometres including Bellas Gate, Browns Hall, Main Ridge, Hungry Gully and Arthur's Seat.
+The Bellas Gate Project is comprised of the Bellas Gate and Browns Hall licenses and is subject to two NSRs, including a 2% NSR in favour of OZ Minerals Ltd. which provides a partial buyback right and a total payment cap, and a 2% NSR in favour of Clarendon Consolidated Minerals Ltd. The Main Ridge and Hungry Gully licenses are wholly-owned by the Company.

-Figure 4 - C3 Metals' mineral properties in Jamaica

-The Company also holds a 1% NSR on its previously owned Berkshire Hall, Mount Ogle, Shirley Castle and Windsor Castle licenses that were sold to Geophysx Jamaica Ltd. ("Geophysx") in 2019.
+Figure 3 - C3 Metals' mineral properties in Jamaica The Company also holds a 1% NSR on its previously owned Berkshire Hall, Mount Ogle, Shirley Castle and Windsor Castle licenses that were sold to Geophysx Jamaica Ltd. ("Geophysx") in 2019.
 Under the terms of that agreement, Geophysx has the right to buy down 50% (representing 0.5%) of the NSR for US\$50,000 per each 0.1% of the NSR (total of US\$250,000) and the balance of the NSR for US\$70,000 per each 0.1% of the NSR (total of US\$350,000).
-Additional consideration from Geophysx for the purchase of these properties include future cash payments to the Company at milestones following commencement of commercial production that could total US\$240,000.

-Exploration Activities

-The Central Inlier of Jamaica is an important copper-gold porphyry belt that is host to multiple coppergold porphyry and related gold-base metal quartz-carbonate epithermal style vein systems.
-Jamaica is highly prospective as it lies within a significant structural corridor that is host to several large deposits to the east including Romero, Pueblo Viejo and Tanama (see Figure 5).
+Additional consideration from Geophysx for the purchase of these properties includes future cash payments to the Company at milestones following commencement of commercial production that could total US\$240,000.
+Exploration Activities The Central Inlier of Jamaica is an important copper-gold porphyry belt that is host to multiple coppergold porphyry and related gold-base metal quartz-carbonate epithermal style vein systems.
+Jamaica is highly prospective as it lies within a significant structural corridor that is host to several large deposits to the east including Romero, Pueblo Viejo and Tanama (see Figure 4).

-Figure 5 - Plate tectonic setting of Jamaica, showing nearby copper-gold deposits

-The Crawl River Fault and associated splays act as first-order fluid conduits and are closely associated with a significant number of mineral prospects and occurrences at the Bellas Gate, Main Ridge and Arthurs Seat properties (see Figure 4 above).
+Figure 4 - Plate tectonic setting of Jamaica, showing nearby copper-gold deposits The Crawl River Fault and associated splays act as first-order fluid conduits and are closely associated with a significant number of mineral prospects and occurrences at the Bellas Gate, Main Ridge and Arthurs Seat properties (see Figure 4 above).
 An ASD spectrometer was used to accurately identify and map the alteration mineral assemblages at high-priority copper and gold porphyry and epithermal targets.

-Bellas Gate Project

-The Bellas Gate Project is comprised of the Bellas Gate and Browns Hall SEPLs located within deformed, altered and mineralized Cretaceous rocks, within the Central Inlier of Jamaica.
+Bellas Gate Project The Bellas Gate Project is comprised of the Bellas Gate and Browns Hall SEPLs located within deformed, altered and mineralized Cretaceous rocks, within the Central Inlier of Jamaica.
 In 2021, the Company undertook a review of historical data and a 12 week field mapping, alteration and sampling program.
 The study identified two high priority copper and gold porphyry copper-gold prospects located proximal to the Connors and Camel Hill porphyry projects, namely Epidote Ridge and Coffee (described in the Company's August 30, 2021 press release).
-Epidote Ridge and Coffee represent compelling porphyry and epithermal vein targets that can rapidly be advanced to drill status.
+Epidote Ridge and Coffee represent compelling porphyry and epithermal vein targets that have been rapidly advanced to drill ready status.
 In 2022, the Company is planning to drill up to 5,000m at Bellas Gate and continue evaluating other highly prospective porphyry and epithermal targets.
-Drilling is expected to commence at Epidote Ridge in May 2022, targeting a coincident magnetic and IP-chargeability anomaly.
-Additional porphyry targets include Epidote Ridge, Geo Hill, Camel Hill, Coffee and other potential targets.
+Drilling commenced on May 29, 2022 at Epidote Ridge, targeting a coincident magnetic and IP-chargeability anomaly.
+Drilling is designed to test multiple porphyry copper targets identified within the regionally significant Crawl River Fault zone.
+Drilling will also target epithermal gold prospects on the property.
+Twelve porphyry systems and multiple epithermal occurrences have been identified in the project area to date.